alercebroker/save_kafka_topic/README.md

 ## Deployment

+Clone the repository, change to the directory and execute:

 1) **BUILD** Build docker image:
 > ```docker build -t save_kafka_topic .```
 2) **RUN** Run docker container and specify HOST_WORKING_DIR where kafka's topic is going to be downloaded and processed